 Heartland Boy is particularly fond of this scheme as he can kill 2 birds with one stone.
 He can do a good deed and reduce tax at the same time.
 Therefore, Heartland Boy donated a small amount to New Life Stories last week.
 Heartland Girl chose this charity as she closely identifies with the beneficiaries, having worked with this group during her counselling sessions.

 As a bonus tip, it is generally recommended for married couples that the one claiming the deduction be the one that has the higher earning power.
 Therefore, the good deed of donating to New Life Stories went to Heartland Boy.
 This counts as a BIG victory for Heartland Boy and makes him feel damn good.

 Conclusion On How To Save On Income Tax In Singapore

-Heartland Boy hopes that this article helps you achieve significant tax savings.
+Heartland Boy hopes that this article helps you to lower income taxes and achieve significant tax savings.
 The beauty in these methods lies in its simplicity.
 One does not require complex knowledge on finance or take on unnecessary risk to execute these recommended strategies.
 The fact that the Heartland Couple managed to do all of the above is a testament to that.
 All the 4 tips which Heartland Boy has recommended in this article will be automatically included in your tax filing.
 You can thank Singapore’s very efficient civil servants for this!
-Therefore, make full use of the next few days to decide the size of your tax bill next April.
+Therefore, make full use of the next few days to reduce your tax bill next April.